 During pregnancy and childbirth, a woman's body undergoes a series of physiological changes in her cardiovascular system.
-These changes are not a problem for most women, but those with cardiovascular disease or heart disease may have a high-risk pregnancy.
+Those changes do not suppose any problem for most women, but women with cardiovascular disease or heart disease may have a high-risk pregnancy.

-Heart disease, whether congenital or acquired, is the leading cause of maternal death of non-obstetric origin, so it is essential to see a doctor for advice when a woman wants to be a mother.
+Heart disease, be it congenital or acquired, is the leading cause of maternal death of non-obstetric origin, so it is essential to see a doctor for advice when a woman wants to be a mother.